ProvableHQ/leo/grammar/abnf-grammar.md

 or a parenthesized list of package paths, which are "fan out" of the initial path.
-Note that we allow the last element of the parenthesized list to be followed by a comma, presumably for convenience.
+Note that we allow the last element of the parenthesized list to be followed by a comma, for convenience.

 <a name="import-declaration"></a>
 ```abnf